aerobless/knowledge/🤖 Artificial Intelligence/🤖 Tools.md

 * [KoboldAI-Client](https://github.com/KoboldAI/KoboldAI-Client): WebUI for text generation model, has a simple installer for windows and can self-download models such as GPT-J and others.
 Can be used for text-based adventures similar to aiDungeon, novel text generation or universal text generation as well as chat-based answers.
 Models are quite big, so a good GPU is needed.
   * [Google Colab installation of KoboldAI](https://colab.research.google.com/github/KoboldAI/KoboldAI-Client/blob/main/colab/TPU.ipynb)
 * [FreedomGPT](https://freedomgpt.com/): Somewhat rightwing inspired LLM that can be run locally.
 I've tested it and it's impressive in the sense that it does indeed work locally and can talk/answer similar to ChatGPT.
 Afaik it's based on facebooks LAMA.
-Supposedly it has no filter (as compared to strongly filtered online LLMs) and therefor can give answers to even controversial topics.
+Supposedly it has no filter (as compared to strongly filtered online LLMs) and therefore can give answers to even controversial topics.

 # Roleplaying & Gaming